JSnakegitHub/StackOverflow-Lite/README.md

 Users can search for questions on the platform.

-Users can view questions with the most answers.
+Users can view questions with the most answers..